Celebrating 101 Years of Quality Service Since 1919

 Featured in this Photo from The Tampa Tribune news article "Broken Baggage Business" circa March 29th, 1964.
 From Left to Right: Lofton King and Wilson King

 At the age of 22 Bob King took over the family business at the invitation of his father Wilson King.
-Fifty years later you have Luggage Service Inc., still family owned and operated.
+Over fifty years later you have Luggage Service Inc., still family owned and operated.

 In the early part of the twentieth century people were traveling most frequently by steam liners and railroad cars.
 They used heavy trunks and wardrobes, that of which we produced and repaired.
 The photos below are of a book from 1920 where this is mentioned.